Buckhill/mfastack/README.md

 ## Licence

-Usage of MFALib falls under the Buckhill MFALib Licence Agreement - 1.0
+Usage of MFALib falls under the Buckhill MFA Stack Software Licence Agreement

 ## How can I download MFA Stack server?

-MFA Stack Server can be obtained by purchasing a licence from https://www.mfastack.co.uk
+MFA Stack Server can be obtained by purchasing a licence from https://www.mfastack.com

 Qualified nonprofits get MFA Stack Server licences for free or at a significant discount